top of page

 Who can come to events marked 'regulars'?

-To avoid disturbing others, and to allow you to just let go of the cares of the day for a short while, we ask all attendees to switch their phones to airplane mode (not just silent) during sessions.
-If you desperately need to check something you can always go outside during breaks
+To allow you and others to be fully present, please take the period of the event as a 'technology detox'.
+We ask all attendees to switch their phones to airplane mode (not just silent) during sessions.
+If you urgently need to check something you can always go outside during breaks

 bottom of page